isabella232/ContentTypeDeploymentPnP/README.md

     Uninstall-Module 'SharePointPnPPowerShellOnline'
     ```

     This script will also require your Microsoft 365 Administrator to grant App access to the PnP Management Shell in your 365 Tenant.
 It is recommended that you check and grant this ahead of running the script by entering this command in PowerShell and following the directions.
-Documentation and more information [here](https./pnp.github.io/powershell/articles/authentication.html).
+PnP.PowerShell Documentation and more information [here](https./pnp.github.io/powershell/articles/authentication.html).
     ```
     Register-PnPManagementShellAccess
     ```
     > ![](./README-Images/pnpmanagementshellperms.png)

     * We recommend only granting this App access for your account, and if you no longer require this access after running the script you can delete it from your Microsoft 365 Tenant which will revoke it's permissions.
 [Microsoft Documentation on Deleting Enterprise Applications](https./docs.microsoft.com/en-us/azure/active-directory/manage-apps/delete-application-portal).
     * The PnP Management Shell is created by the PnP project to facilitate authentication and access control to your 365 Tenant, and is not published by OnePlace Solutions.
-Granting permissions for the PnP Management shell to a user/users only allows **delegated access**, the user must still authenticate and have the adequate permissions to perform any actions through the PnP Management Shell.
+Granting permissions for the PnP Management shell to a user/users only allows **delegated access** (Microsoft Graph documentation on permissions [here](https://docs.microsoft.com/en-us/graph/auth/auth-concepts#microsoft-graph-permissions)), the user must still authenticate and have the adequate permissions to perform any actions through the PnP Management Shell.
 In previous versions of the PnP Cmdlets these permissions did not need to be requested, but with the move to Modern Authentication these permissions are now explicitly requested.
     * This script (ContentTypeDeploymentPnP) only utilizes the PnP.PowerShell commands requiring the 'Have full control of all Site Collections' permission pictured above, and this is restricted by the delegated permissions of the user that is authenticating.

 ### Assumptions and Considerations